Vandoop/FeedTube/README.md

 - Use Auto; switch to Direct if slow
 - Use Mirror if Direct is blocked
 - Allowlist domains and reduce concurrency for large lists

+## 🛡️ Privacy Policy
+The FeedTube project aims to ensure privacy, anonymity, and speed when using YouTube.
+Therefore, the application does not collect any data without your consent.
+Despite this, the script has the ability to download video information through third-party servers that may collect your data.

+## 🐂 License
+FeedTube is Free Software Script: You can use, study, share, and improve it at will.
+Specifically you can redistribute and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.